A note on the Tuza constant $c_k$ for small $k$: Upper bounds on

 \section{Upper bounds on $c_k$}

 Let $H=(V,E)$ be a hypergraph.
 The \textit{degree} of a vertex $v$ is the number of edges that contain $v$, denoted by $\deg(v)$.
-The \textit{maximum degree} of $H$ is defined as $\max\{\deg(v)\colon\, v\in V\}$.
+The \textit{maximum degree} of $H$, denoted by $\Delta(H)$, is defined as $\max\{\deg(v)\colon\, v\in V\}$.
 If every vertex of $H$ has degree $r$, then $H$ is said to be \textit{$r$-regular}.
 Two vertices are \textit{neighbors} with each other if they belong to the same edge, and the \textit{neighborhood} of a vertex $u$ is the set of all neighbors of $u$, denoted by $N(u)$.
-Two edges \textit{overlap} if their intersection contains more than two vertices.
+Two edges \textit{overlap} if their intersection contains two or more vertices.
 If $H$ has no edges overlapping, then $H$ is said to be \textit{linear}.

-We consider $k=7$, and show that $c_7\leq {18400}/{96050}$.
-The same proof applies for $k\geq 7$, with specific weight assignments given in Table~\ref{tab:weights}.
-The idea is extended from Henning and Yeo~\cite{HenningYeo11}.
-Assume that $H$ is a $7$-uniform hypergraph, with $n$ vertices and $m$ edges.
-To show